MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

 # Mini-lab: Deploy Kubernetes with AKS

-In this demonstration, you will:
+In this mini-lab, you will:

 * Create a new resource group.